xcore/sc_spi/module_spi_slave/doc/overview.rst

 Overview
 ========

-All four Spi Modes (0 through 3 are supported) as shown below
+All four SPI modes (0 through 3 are supported) as shown below

 SPI modes
 ---------